finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             var apiInstance = new PortfoliosApi();
             var scope = scope_example;  // string | The scope of the portfolio
             var code = code_example;  // string | The code of the portfolio
-            var portfolioProperties = new Dictionary<string, PropertyValue>(); // Dictionary<string, PropertyValue> | The property values to be upserted to the portfolio.
+            var portfolioProperties = new Dictionary<string, Property>(); // Dictionary<string, Property> | The property values to be upserted to the portfolio.
 Time variant properties must have an EffectiveFrom date. (optional)

             try
             {